Swicy Sesame Jackfruit Bao

 Soft, pillowy bao buns cradle sweet and spicy gochujang-glazed jackfruit, creating a bold and satisfying filling.
 Pickled carrots add tang and crunch, while fresh cucumber, scallions, cilantro, and a shower of toasted sesame seeds lift every bite with vibrant flavor and texture.
 Everything comes together in under an hour with straightforward steps, from working the easy yeast dough to quick-sautéing the jackfruit.
 The result is a plant-forward main that balances heat, umami, and freshness—perfect for sharing at gatherings or enjoying as a fun weeknight dinner.

-A plate of food with a jackfruit bao and vegetables.
-Save This
+A bowl of food with carrots and cucumbers.
+Save It

 Soft and pillowy bao buns stuffed with sticky-sweet and fiery gochujang jackfruit make these swicy sesame bao one of my favorite ways to impress friends at home.
 The blend of flavors is both craveable and comforting with hit after hit of tangy pickles, aromatic sesame, fresh herbs, and a little lingering heat.
 If you have ever craved the excitement of Korean street food but wanted something vegan or just fun for a dinner party, this recipe is your new go-to.